lovexyn0827/MessMod/README.md

 ##### `/ensure <pos>`

-Obtain the information of block state and block entity data (if exists) at `<pos>` to check if the block is rendered wrongly or is a ghost block.
+Get the information of block state and block entity data (if exists) at `<pos>` to check if the block is rendered wrongly or is a ghost block.

 ##### `/entityconfig <targets> enableStepHeight|disableStepHeight`